david-raymond/bluemobile/pages/intro/build-during-winter.md

 The thing is that many initial steps in the build process involve gluing:

-- Soundproofing sheeting glued to van walls and ceiling (self-adhesive)
+- Soundproofing membrane glued to van walls and ceiling (self-adhesive)
 - Insulation panels glued to van walls and ceiling using construction and spray adhesive
 - Lumbers glued to floor using construction adhesive
 - Spray foam for sealing gaps around insulation panels